htcondor/htcondor/docs/man-pages/condor_submit.rst

  :subcom-def:`docker_pull_policy` = < always >
-    if docker_pull_policy is set to *always*, when a docker universe job starts on a execution pointer, the option "--pull always" will be passed to the docker run command.
+    if docker_pull_policy is set to *always*, when a docker universe job starts on a execution point, the option "--pull always" will be passed to the docker run command.
 This only impacts EPs which already have a locally cached version of the image.
 With this option, docker will always check with the repo to see if the cached version is out of date.